 Step 5 - Construct

 You want your posts to be set and anchored to the concrete piers that are poured into the holes in the ground.
 You can also set the post in the concrete.
-If you do this, you must you pressure-treated posts.
+If you do this, you must use pressure-treated posts.
 Make sure the posts are positioned to create a square construction.
 Always check with the string and the triangular method as discussed above.
 Be sure the posts are plumb.